chrisadrian001/SEO_AnO/docs/class01/module1/lab1.rst

 #.
 Open a Remote Desktop session to the Windows Jumphost (``student/automation``), ignore any update warnings.

 #.
-Open Google Chrome and navigate to the following bookmarks under the
+Open Google Chrome and navigate to the following bookmark under the
-   **Programmability** folder: **BIG-IP A**, and **BIG-IP B**.
-Bypass any SSL errors that appear and ensure you see the login screen for each bookmark.
+   **Programmability** folder: **BIG-IP A**.
+Bypass any SSL errors that appear and ensure you see the login screen for the BIG-IP.

    ..
 WARNING:: Skipping this step will result in errors in subsequent steps